Integralist/integralist.co.uk/content/posts/vim.md

 ```

 And the great thing about all of this is that there are _no_ plugins required for any of this stuff.
 It's all standard Vim features.
 You just need to know they exist.

-> **NOTE**: Remember that `:help <some_phrase>` is your friend!
-So if you don't know about any of the aforementioned features (or any other features I mention after this), then use Vim's help feature.
-Example: `:h tabnew` and scroll down to see what you can do with tabs, or `:h vimgrep` or `:h copen` or `:h quickfix` etc).
-You can also try https://vimhelp.org/ too.

 ## Vim's start-up process